Estimates on Learning Rates for Multi-Penalty Distribution Regression: Introduction

 \section{Introduction}

-In the era of big data, functional data or matrix-valued data has appeared in an increasingly number of practical circumstances in machine learning and statistics.
-Instead of scalar data setting, they cause more challenges and difficulties in handling complicated information in these settings.
-Classical regression method may not have a nice performance when treating with these kinds of problems.
-Developing suitable regression scheme for these problems becomes desirable.
-Recently, a regression method called distribution regression has appeared to handle data defined on appropriate Banach space (\cite{fang}, \cite{dr2}, \cite{twostage}, \cite{only}).
-Specifically, the input data are (probability) distributions on a compact metric space $\ww{X}$.
-With the purpose of learning the regressor from the distribution to the real valued outputs, the method contains two stages of sampling.
-The first stage sample is made up of distributions and the second stage sample is drawn according to these distributions.
-For the first stage, we define the data set as $\ww{D}=\{(x_i,y_i)\}_{i=1}^{|D|}\subset X\times Y$, in which $|D|$ is cardinality of $\ww{D}$ and each pair $(x_i,y_i)$ is i.i.d. sampled from a meta distribution. $X$ is the input space of probability measures on $\ww{X}$ and $Y=\mathbb R$ is the output space equipped with the standard Euclidean metric.
-For the second stage, the samples in sample set $\hat{D}=\big\{(\{x_{i,s}\}_{s=1}^{d_i},y_i)\big\}_{i=1}^{|D|}$ are obtained from distributions $\{x_i\}_{i=1}^{|D|}$ accordingly, where $x_{i,j}\in\ww{X}$.
-Many important machine learning and statistical operations are shown to be directly related to aforementioned distribution regression scheme, for example, the multi-instance learning and point estimation problems without analytical solution.
+In the era of big data, functional data or matrix-valued data have become increasingly prevalent in practical applications within machine learning and statistics.
+Instead of scalar data settings, these types of data present more challenges and difficulties in handling intricate information.
+As a result, there is a need for improved regression methods to effectively address these issues.
+The development of a suitable regression scheme for these types of problems has become a highly desirable goal.
+Recently, a regression method called distribution regression has emerged as an effective tool to handle data defined on some appropriate Banach spaces (\cite{fang}, \cite{dr2}, \cite{twostage}, \cite{only}).
+Specifically, the input data are (probability) distributions on a compact metric space $\widetilde{X}$.
+The proposed method contains two sampling stages to learn the regressor from the distributions to the real-valued outputs.
+The first-stage sample is made up of distributions, and the second-stage sample is drawn according to these distributions.
+For the first stage, we define the data set as $\widetilde{D}=\{(x_{i},y_{i})\}_{i=1}^{|D|}\subset X\times Y$, in which $|D|$ is the cardinality of $\widetilde{D}$, and each pair $(x_{i},y_{i})$ is i.i.d. sampled from a meta distribution. $X$ is the input space of probability measures on $\widetilde{X}$, and $Y=\mathbb R$ is the output space equipped with the standard Euclidean metric.
+For the second stage, the elements in the sample set $\widehat{D}=\big\{(\{x_{i,s}\}_{s=1}^{d_{i}},y_{i})\big\}_{i=1}^{|D|}$ are obtained from the distributions $\{x_{i}\}_{i=1}^{|D|}$ accordingly, where $x_{i,j}\in \widetilde{X}$.
+Many important machine learning and statistical operations have been found to be directly related to the distribution regression scheme mentioned above, for example, the multi-instance learning and point estimation problems without analytical solution.